Simon-bk09/-Task-3-Analyze-a-Phishing-Email-Sample./README.md

 # What is Phishing ?
 - Phishing is a type of cyberattack where attackers try to trick people into revealing sensitive information — like passwords, credit card numbers, or personal details — by pretending to be a trusted organization (such as a bank, company, or government agency).

-# Creating the ohishing Environment :
+# Creating the phishing Environment :

-# Step Taken :
+# Step-by-Step Procedure :

 ## Step 1 :
 - Lunching Setoolkit to create a phishing `url`.